-- Clinical trial navigation to support steeringguiding patients to appropriate clinical trials based on trial criteria/eligibility for appropriate determination/potential selection.
-Clinical trial navigation will include partnerships with Alpha Stem Cell clinics and other community organizations.

-- Assessing patient/family needs regarding financial support and administering supplemental reimbursements based on federal poverty level (FPL) criteria.
-Some of the reimbursements will include:
+- Clinical trial navigation to support steering patients to appropriate clinical trials based on trial criteria/eligibility for appropriate determination/potential selection. - Assessing patient/family needs regarding financial support and administering supplemental reimbursements based on federal poverty level (FPL) criteria.
+Some of the reimbursements will include but not be limited to:

-- o travel expenses

-- $\circ \ \text{lodging}$

-- $\circ$ childcare

-- o meals

-- additional medical expenses

-- o other allowable reimbursable costs